ArnDev7/Cryptography-MIST/Write-up.md

 Took a lot of time to find the best decoding platform to solve this particular problem

-used `https://tholman.com/other/transposition/` to get the key. *(I put the key length 3, as mentioned)*
+used `https://tholman.com/other/transposition/`. *I put the key length 3, as mentioned.
+Then rearranged the third column to get the key*

 Key: ***picoCTF{7R4N5P051N6_15_3XP3N51V3_A9AFB178}***